Prukutu/AOES-CLIM-CLIM680-Intro/_episodes/01-syllabus.md

 All students are required to follow the university’s public health and safety precautions and procedures outlined on the university Safe Return to Campus webpage (https://www2.gmu.edu/safe-return-campus).
 All students in this course must also complete the Mason COVID Health Check daily.
 Only students who receive a green notification are permitted to attend courses in class.
 Faculty are allowed to ask you to show them your green notification.
 If you suspect that you are sick or have been directed to self-isolate, please quarantine and get testing.

-GMU requires vaccinations for all students who work, study, or live on campus.
+GMU requires vaccinations for all students who work, study, or live on campus unless you have a documented medical or religious exemption.
 This includes those who attend classes.
-There is nothing better than the in-person learning experience, but if you have a medical or religious exemption, we will set up an online live stream of the lectures via Blackboard.
-We will also set up the streaming option on Blackboard in the case of excused absence options for students receiving vaccination, with side effects after vaccination, or receiving positive test results or diagnosis requiring quarantine. __Let us know in advance of class if you need the streaming option.__ If you are healthy – please be in class!
+There is nothing better than the in-person learning experience.
+We will also set up the streaming option on Blackboard in the case of excused absence including for students receiving a vaccination, with side effects after vaccination, or receiving positive test results or diagnosis requiring quarantine. __Let us know in advance of class if you need the streaming option.__ If you are healthy – please be in class!

+The daily COVID-19 screening is required and we as instructors may ask you to show that you have a "green" screening for the day.
+In fact, you may also ask your instructors to show a green screening!
+If you receive a screening result other than green, do not come to campus or attend class in person - let us know that you need to attend the course remotely.

 If the campus closes, or if a class meeting needs to be canceled or adjusted due to weather or other reasons, notices will be posted to Blackboard and emailed to all registered students.